jonbell-lot23/pesos/chronicler.md

 **Expanded AI Blog Post with full weekly summary.**
 Added details about table renaming, admin dashboard, login logging, and item deduplication so the blog better reflects recent progress.

+---

+## 2025-06-09

+**Logged export requests and updated todo.**
+Added ActivityLogger support to `app/api/export` so each export is tracked.
+Marked related tasks as complete in `todo.md`.